Pāhala, Hawaii: History

 In Hawaiian, Pāhala refers to the ashes of leaves from the hala tree (Pandanus tectorius).
 Long ago, when cracks were found in the sugarcane fields, workers would stuff them with hala leaves and burn them.

-For years, Pahala consisted of a manager's house, several plantation homes, a general store, and the sugar refinery.
-Many of the sugarcane workers were housed in small camps in and around Pahala and in camps situated throughout the outlying sugarcane fields.
+For years, Pāhala consisted of a manager's house, several plantation homes, a general store, and the sugar refinery.
+Many of the sugarcane workers were housed in small camps in and around Pāhala and in camps situated throughout the outlying sugarcane fields.
 Many of these camps were self-sufficient.
 They consisted of eight to twelve plantation dwellings with a small store.
 Some camps had specialty shops such as a blacksmith or a simple barbershop.
 As time passed some installed gas stations.

 In 1881, the first public school in the district of Kaʻu was established in Kapapala.
 The humble campus consisted of just two buildings.
-Some years later the school and its two buildings were relocated to Pahala and called Pahala High and Elementary School.
-In 1959, as Hawaiʻi Territory became the state of Hawaiʻi, the last class of the Pahala High School held commencement ceremonies.
-The school then became Kaʻū High and Pahala Elementary School.
+Some years later the school and its two buildings were relocated to Pāhala and called Pāhala High and Elementary School.
+In 1959, as Hawaiʻi Territory became the state of Hawaiʻi, the last class of the Pāhala High School held commencement ceremonies.
+The school then became Kaʻū High and Pāhala Elementary School.
 It is the second oldest public school in the state of Hawaiʻi, behind Lāhaināluna School in Lāhainā.
 Still in use today at Kaʻū High is Kapono Building, the oldest public school building west of the Rocky Mountains.
 The only other public school in the district of Kaʻū is Nāʻālehu Elementary.
 Nāʻālehu once had a high school.
 Today, students attend grades kindergarten through 6th grade in Nāʻālehu.

-As time progressed, Pahala became the focal town of the northeastern side of the district of Kaʻū; Nāʻālehu became the other focal town to the south of the district.
-Businesses from outer camps migrated to Pahala to set up shop.
+As time progressed, Pāhala became the focal town of the northeastern side of the district of Kaʻū; Nāʻālehu became the other focal town to the south of the district.
+Businesses from outer camps migrated to Pāhala to set up shop.
 With social and economic changes came the demands for convenience.
 Soon, more stores opened up.
 A bank and gas stations were built.
 For leisure, a town hall or "Club House" was built and used by the plantation and the community to hold meetings and parties.
 In the early 1940s Pahala Theatre was built.